Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 If not enough stem cells are collected, you might need another day or two of G-CSF injections before having your stem cells collected again.
 You might also be given a drug called plerixafor (also known as Mozobil®), which blocks a protein on the surface of stem cells that normally keeps them in the bone marrow.
 Blocking this protein helps stem cells be released into the blood.

-Some people do not have enough stem cells collected for a stem cell transplant.
+Some people do not have enough stem cells collected from their blood for a stem cell transplant.
 If this is the case for you, your doctor will discuss your options with you.
 Rarely, it might be possible to collect stem cells directly from your bone marrow, or you might be able to have a stem cell transplant using donor cells (an allogeneic stem cell transplant).

 You may want to skip this section if you are having a self (autologous) stem cell transplant.